-Once you can find time to dedicate to your elderly or sick family member, find something special to do on a regular basis to ensure your bond stays strong.
+Once you can find time to dedicate to your elderly or sick family member, find something special to do regularly to ensure your bond stays strong.
 My mom and I would watch old movies together and do crossword puzzles.

 There isn’t anything easy about being a primary caregiver.
 It brings out many emotions for both you and your loved one.
-But I believe taking these extra steps to ensure safety and quality of life help to keep things balanced.
-Being with your loved one at this season of life is irreplaceable and is a growing process for everyone concerned.
+But I believe taking these extra steps to ensure safety and quality of life helps to keep things balanced.
+Being with your loved one in this season of life is irreplaceable and is a growing process for everyone concerned.